carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > > {: .language-bash}
 > >
 > > Since no version numbers are provided for any of the Python packages, Conda will download the
 > > most current, mutually compatible versions of the requested packages.
-However, since it is best
+However, since it is sometimes good
-> > practice to always provide explicit version numbers, you should prefer the following solution.
+> > practice to provide explicit version numbers, you may prefer the following solution.
 > >
 > > ~~~
 > > $ conda create --name machine-learning-env \